One New Orleans Restaurant Worth All The Hype

 Located Uptown on Magazine Street, Shaya is a dreamy spot, somewhere in between the ultra-divey and swanky grandeur vibe of many New Orleans restaurants.
 Reservations are hard to snag, but the bar and the shady patio are the perfect spots to indulge in a long and lazy New Orleans lunch.

-Alon opened Pizza Domenica, a casual spin-off of Domenica Restaurant, in uptown New Orleans in the spring of 2014.
-He continued to gain local and national acclaim, and in 2015 Shaya won the James Beard Award for Best Chef: South, for his work with Domenica.
+Once Alon opened Pizza Domenica, a casual spin-off of Domenica Restaurant, in uptown New Orleans in the spring of 2014, he continued to gain local and national acclaim.
+In 2015 Shaya won the James Beard Award for Best Chef: South, for his work with Domenica.
 The following year he won yet another James Beard Award for Best New Restaurant, with his his coveted menu at Shaya.